 - The course is made up of weekly modules.
-Those modules are grouped into four "sections" (Modules 1-4, Modules 5-8, Modules 9-12, Modules 13-14). - After every three modules, there will be a week of review including a Graded Review Quiz prior to the test. - Three of the sections each include approximately 100 points of work and a 100 point test. - The fourth section is shorter, includes only two modules and 60 points of work.
-Test questions for this final section, and some comprehensive course questions, will be included in the Final Exam. - I will drop the lowest of the 100 point tests to recalculate grades based on the remaining points. - The final exam score is included in all grades and cannot be dropped. - I also use the total of the 5-point "check ins" (70 points) to calculate your grade
+Those modules are grouped into four "sections" (Modules 1-4, Modules 5-8, Modules 9-12, Modules 13-14). - After every three modules, there will be a week of review including a Graded Review Quiz prior to the test. - The fourth section is shorter and includes only two modules.
+Test questions for this final section, and some comprehensive course questions, will be included in the comprehensive Final Exam. - I will drop the lowest of the 100 point tests to recalculate grades based on the remaining points. - The final exam score is included in all grades and cannot be dropped. - I also use the total of the 5-point "check ins" as part of your graded points for the course